Mori-Inc/MCVSPEC/README.md

 MCVSPEC is a model for post-shock accretion flow in magnetic Cataclysmic Variables (mCVs).
 It solves for the full thermal profile of the post-shock accretion column (PSAC) and can produce an X-Ray spectrum from that profile.
 Currently MCVSPEC supports two interfaces: python and xspec.
 These interfaces are not perfectly equivalent (in particular the python interface provides more flexible accsess to the thermal profiles while the xspec interface provides a more accurate spectrum) so it is recommended that both are installed where possible.

+MCVSPEC includes thermal bremsstrahlung and cylotron radiation, a gravitational protential, and a dipole magnetic field.
+It uses the "soft landing" boundary (v=0 at the WD surface) and a Rankine-Hugoniot strong shock boundary to compute the thermal profile of the PSAC.

 ## Dependencies
 * CMake
 * Python